 Companies that already have started to form their global communications around cultural dimensions will understand how they can learn and adapt their approach towards being more inclusive.
 Experience counts in this matter, as HBR highlights in several examples where organizations are learning from their mistakes early on.
 This is also the case for translation.
 Many HR organizations tend to develop programs from within their corporate norms and beliefs, only for that to be then translated into another language once the program is pretty much ready to be rolled out.
 In our own research towards maturation in global communications, this “ad-hoc” stage is very much the way we see many organizations starting out and many organizations tend to stick in the reactive stages of maturation.

 Companies can learn from their growing pains by taking a systematic approach towards cultural differences.
 As the article mentions, the process starts with understanding the differences that exist and why these exists.
-There are studies out there regarding Cultural Dimensions (for example this great analysis of advertising in Canada and the US) and we encourage companies in early stages of maturation to look for the messaging that is affected by these dimensions.
+There are studies out there regarding Cultural Dimensions and we encourage companies in early stages of maturation to look for the messaging that is affected by these dimensions.
 Knowing this concept allows the organization to think of these nuances ahead of time, and either homogenize the content to include a wider audience or be more selective about how they approach these other regions.

 3. Global Competence – focus on people’s global skills early on

-One great lesson in the HBR article “Companies don’t go global, people do” is that an organization should never lose focus on the importance of supporting their people’s global skills.
+One great lesson in the HBR article “Companies don’t go global, people do” is that an organization should never lose focus on the importance of supporting their people’s global skills and invest in global competence.
 When organizations start out with global communications, often there is no such thing as a “global manager”.
 There is no global.
 When an individual is tasked to manage the internal process of getting materials translated into another language, there is a huge potential for learning.
 However, most often this process is seen as an arbitrary addition to the task they were given when they were hired for the job.

 This opportunity for learning is probably one of the most understated benefits in the early stages of maturation.
 When someone is taking the lead on the global roll-out of their corporate communications, they potentially set themselves up to become the global manager of that organization.
 This may scare most individuals with little “global” experience.
 However, as the article also mentions, the learning process doesn’t have to be rocket science and can be learned “as they go.”